GT-IMPACT/impact-front/public/en/wiki/machines/singletank.md

 ##### Description

-The mechanism is designed to store 1 liquid in a huge volume.
+The mechanism is needed to store 1 liquid in a huge volume.

 ##### General